wp-plugins/cm-download-manager/readme.txt

 #### [Visit Pro Version Page](http://downloadsmanager.cminds.com)

-**More About this Plugin**

-You can find more information about CM Download Manager at [CreativeMinds Website](http://downloadsmanager.cminds.com).

 **More Plugins by CreativeMinds**

 * [CM Ad Changer](http://wordpress.org/plugins/cm-ad-changer/) - Manage, Track and Report Advertising Campaigns Across Sites.
 Can turn your Turn your WP into an Ad Server